Maria Malibran: Career

-Later career

 When the season closed, García immediately took his operatic troupe to New York.
 The troupe consisted primarily of the members of his family: Maria, her brother, Manuel, and their mother, Joaquina Sitches, also called "la Briones".
 Maria's younger sister, Pauline, who would later become a famous singer in her own right under the name of Pauline Viardot, was then only four years old.

-This was the first time that Italian opera was performed in New York.
+This was the first time that Italian opera was performed in New York City.
 Over a period of nine months, Maria sang the lead roles in eight operas, two of which were written by her father.
 In New York, she met and hastily married a banker, Francois Eugene Malibran, who was 28 years her senior.
 It is thought that her father forced Maria to marry him in return for the banker's promise to give Manuel García 100,000 francs.
 However, according to other accounts, she married simply to escape her tyrannical father.
 A few months after the wedding, her husband declared bankruptcy, and Maria was forced to support him through her performances.
 After a year, she left Malibran and returned to Europe.

 In Europe, Malibran sang the title role at the premiere of Donizetti's Maria Stuarda.
-The opera was based on Friedrich Schiller's play Mary Stuart, and as it portrayed Mary, Queen of Scots in a sympathetic light, censors demanded textual amendments, which Malibran often ignored.
+The opera was based on Schiller's play Mary Stuart, and as it portrayed Mary, Queen of Scots in a sympathetic light, censors demanded textual amendments, which Malibran often ignored.
 The Library of the Royal Conservatory of Brussels conserves a series of interesting coloured costume projects for this play, created by Malibran, revealing her unsuspected drawing talent.

-Malibran became romantically involved with the Belgian violinist, Charles Auguste de Bériot.
+Malibran became romantically involved with the Belgian violinist Charles Auguste de Bériot.
 The pair lived together as a common-law couple for six years and a child was born to them in 1833 (the piano pedagogue Charles-Wilfrid de Bériot), before Maria obtained an annulment of her marriage to Malibran.
 Felix Mendelssohn wrote an aria accompanied by a solo violin especially for the couple.
 Malibran sang at the Paris Opera among other major opera houses.
 In Paris, she met and performed with Michael Balfe.